Boston Events Calendar

 Boston HarborFest

-30th annual festival leading up to July 4th that celebrates Boston's rich colonial and maritime history.
-There are many free concerts and other activities that take place during the week, from Children's Day at City Hall Plaza to an Extreme Sailing race in the harbor.
+Annual festival leading up to July 4th that celebrates Boston's rich colonial and maritime history.
+There are many concerts and other activities that take place during the week.

 Independence Day Celebration